 This article about how Kidpower can help health care providers protect patients from bullying, abuse, and violence is thanks to Healthful Life MD Abby Bleistein, who teaches these skills in her practice.
 Dr. Bleisten is a board certified physician in Internal Medicine, pediatrics, and obesity medicine.
 She is also a Kidpower International Board member.

-Safety is a predominant health concern for children through young adulthood, and the primary care provider has a great opportunity to impact the health of children by providing education and skills for them to practice and use.
+Safety is a predominant health concern for children through young adulthood.
+Health care providers have a great opportunity to increase the physical and emotional well being of their patients by providing education and skills for them to practice and use.

-Kidpower Teenpower Fullpower International, a nonprofit organization that has taught safety skills to over 3 million children, teenagers and adults, including those with special needs, has developed practical, hands-on, safe, age-appropriate, and abilities-appropriate programs, which are easily incorporated into a medical office, visit.
+Kidpower provides practical, hands-on, safe, age-appropriate, and abilities-appropriate programs, which are easily incorporated into a medical office visit.

 While time is very limited during an office visit or well-child check, Kidpower skills are simple to learn, teach, and incorporate in increments during these visits, providing excellent tools and resources for common problems and issues that arise that can be communicated in just a couple of minutes.

 Well-child check visits provide a regular opportunity to incorporate safety education into the health care structure.

 As soon as children are able to understand, at age 3 or 4, I ask them if they know their safety plan at home and for being out in public.
 I review with parents making a safety plan wherever they go, but more importantly, I encourage them to role-play the plan at home and “on location” before getting started on their outings.

 Role-playing, or practicing skills, is a major component of the Kidpower safety program.
 By role-playing safety skills in a safe way, the skill becomes part of the young child’s muscle memory.
 As a result, they are far more likely to remember and use the skill in a time of need or stress.